benchristel/benchristel.github.io/_posts/2018-08-23-the-bowling-kata-in-verse.md

 I honestly didn't expect to be *surprised* by this kata in any way.
-I started with a pretty clear picture in my head of what I thought the code and the UI would end up looking like, but they didn't turn out that way at all.
+I started with a pretty clear picture in my head of what I thought the program would end up looking like.
+But it didn't turn out the way I planned at all, and I think that's a very good thing.
+The code that grew naturally from the user stories and tests is simpler than anything I would have planned.

 The idea to record the score with a single keypress surprised me in the midst of the kata.
 I went in